NASA-Openscapes/2i2cAccessPolicies/README.md

 - `$PERSISTENT_BUCKET` pointing to `s3://openscapeshub-persistent/[your-username]`
     - Persistent buckets are designed for storing data that is consistently used throughout the lifetime of a project.
-There is no automatic purging of objects in persistent buckets, so it is the responsibility of the hub admin and/or hub users to delete objects when they are no longer needed to minimize cloud billing costs.
+There is no automatic purging of objects in persistent buckets, so it is the responsibility of the Hub admin and/or Hub users to delete objects when they are no longer needed to minimize cloud billing costs.

 ### Using S3 Bucket Storage